 I began painting with oils at age nine.
 In the early 1970's I became intrigued with the ancient process of batik, using wax to resist dyes on fabric.
 I still use batik techniques I learned in Indonesia in 1981.
-My batiks and larger oil paintings are created in my studio.
-And plein-air oil painting offers me a way to make art while we travel in the motor home for six months every year.
+My batiks and larger oil paintings are created in my Albuquerque studio; plein-air oil painting offers me a way to make art while we travel in the motor home for six months every year.

 My landscapes are inspired by the hiking country in New Mexico, where I have lived since 1982.
 Travels in Latin America and the Pacific awakened my sense of color.
 Four years spent on San Andres Island, Colombia, in the ‘70's continue to influence me.